Korean shamanism: rr rites

+A rr held on Jeju Island in 2006.

-Financial payment for a rr is typical, although the fee varies between rr and the circumstances of the rite.
-However, a mr is usually very expensive for the client of a rr; based on his fieldwork in the 1990s, Chongho Kim noted that a rr in Seoul typically cost between 2 and 5 million won, whereas in the rural area of Soy it cost between 300,000 and 2.5 million won.
+Financial payment for a rr is typical.
+The fee varies between rr and the circumstances of the rite, although a mr is usually very expensive for the client.
 The precise fee may be negotiated between the rr and their client, sometimes involving haggling.
 This will usually be agreed at a pre-rr consultation.
-As well as paying for the mudang's time, the fee also covers the wages of any assistants and the costs of material used in the rite; it may also reflect the years of training they have undertaken to be able to perform these rituals.
+As well as paying for the mudang's time, the fee covers the wages of any assistants and the costs of material used in the rite; it may also reflect the years of training they have undertaken to be able to perform these rituals.

-A rr held on Jeju Island in 2006.

-The rr is usually held in private, and few have a larger audience than the direct participants like the client, although there are instances where those paying for a rr will invite neighbors to observe.
+The rr is usually held in private and few have a larger audience than the direct participants like the client.
+Occasionally, a client may invite neighbors to observe; they are usually thought unsuitable for children to attend.
 On occasion, a busy client will not attend the rr they have sponsored.
-These rituals are typically regarded as unsuitable for children to attend.
 Often it will take place outdoors and at night, in an isolated rural location, at a rr shrine rented for the occasion, or in a private home, either that of the rr, or that of their client.

+Preparing the gut

 Setting up the rr may involve not only the rr but also their apprentices, assistants, musicians, butchers, and cooks.
 Preparing and decorating the space is deemed a meaningful part of the ritual process, with those setting it up often concerned so as not to offend the spirits.
+Taking part in the ritual requires purification; before any rr is performed, the altar is purified by fire and water.
+Often, this entails burning white paper, for white is regarded as a symbol of purity.

 Colorful paintings of the gods will often be brought into the space where the rr is to be performed; this is not part of the rr performed by Jeju rr.
 God paintings are usually paper, although in modern contexts are sometimes polyester, ensuring that they are resistant to rain and tearing.
 Other practitioners regard the use of polyester images as a corruption of tradition.
 These images are then often hung on a metal frame.
 In Taejŏn City and Ch'ungch'ŏng province, a traditional practice involves decorating the ritual space with handmade mulberry paper cut into patterns.
-Various ritual items may be included in the rr ritual, including swords, the rr, a drum, drum stick, and the spirit stick.
-The rr is a three-pronged spear.
-The mr is a prayer card used in the rr onto which information like the name of the client may be written.
+Various ritual items may be included in the rr ritual, including swords, a drum, drum stick, the spirit stick, and the rr, the latter a three-pronged spear.
+The mr is a prayer card used in the rr onto which information like the client's name may be written.
 The mr may then be attached to a drum.